chrissimpkins/recurse/README.md

 $ recurse walk [OPTIONS] [START PATH]
 ```

-The default behavior of the walk sub-command is to list all file paths that are not hidden in the standard output stream.
+The walk sub-command's default behavior is to list all file paths that are not hidden in the standard output stream.
 Hidden paths are defined as a directory or file that begins with a period (e.g., `.hidden` directory or `.hidden.txt` file).
-All directories and files below a hidden directory path are considered hidden.
-Directory traversal proceeds to the max directory depth below the user-specified start path `[START PATH]`.
+All directory and file paths below a hidden directory path are considered hidden.
+Directory traversal proceeds to the max depth below the user-specified start path `[START PATH]`.

 #### `walk` Options

-The default behavior is modified with command line options.
-Supported options for the `walk` sub-command include:
+Command line options modify the default behavior.
+Supported options for the `walk` sub-command are:

 - `-a | --all`: Include hidden file and directory paths
 - `-d | --dir`: Filter on directory paths only, do not list file paths